 Gainesville based independent musician, Quincy Allen Flint, began writing original music in March of 2020 during self-isolation at the start of the COVID19 pandemic.
 He has composed original songs ranging in style from Conventional American Folk, Classic Country Western, to Melodic Piedmont Blues and Talkin' Blues.
-His musical influences include Townes Van Zandt, Guy Clark, Woodie Guthrie, and Mississippi John Hurt.
+His musical influences include Townes Van Zandt, Mississippi John Hurt, and Doc Watson.